OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 </OfficeApp>
 ```

 The **\<Dictionary\>** element and its child elements specific to creating a dictionary add-in's manifest file are described in the following sections.
-For information about the other elements in the manifest file, see [Office Add-ins XML manifest](../develop/xml-manifest-overview.md).
+For information about the other elements in the manifest file, see [Add-in only manifest for Office Add-ins](../develop/xml-manifest-overview.md).

 ### Dictionary element